 For several hours, your catheter site will be checked for bleeding or swelling and your blood pressure and heart rate will be monitored.
-Your physician may prescribe medication to relax your arteries, to protect against spasm of the arteries and to prevent blood clots.
+If the catheter was inserted into the vein in your groin, you may be asked to keep your leg straight for a few hours.

 You may feel a little sleepy until the sedative has worn off.
 Nurses will monitor your heart rate and blood pressure during this period.